-Spring Reserves became active on January 7.
+Fall Reserves became active on August 19th.

 Collection Management Services (CMS) is responsible for a variety of services within the University Library, including electronic course reserves (e-reserves), print reserve processing for the Undergraduate Library and Central Circulation and media reserve processing for the Undergraduate Library, course and research related media acquisitions, media cataloging, gift materials processing, and remote storage at the Oak Street Library Facility.
 CMS was formed by combining staff from two units: Information Processing & Management (IPM) and Oak Street High Density Storage.